 There are several reasons why cracks happen in your horse’s hoofs.
 Nutritional issues are the leading culprit if the cracks are on all four feet.
 The walls of the hoof may be thinning or weak, slow-growing, or begin developing ridges.

 If you do notice the horse continues to develop chips or cracks, consult with your vet as soon as possible.
 Do you have more information that could be useful for readers?
-If so, please leave us a message below, and we will get back with you.
+If so, please leave us a message below, and we will get back to you.

-While you are here reading, could you please “like and share” our work so that we can continue to help other consumers.
+While you are here reading, could you please “like and share” our work so that we can continue to help other consumers?